 An allegation presented as a formal complaint under Title IX is subject to the mandatory dismissal procedures under law.

 Any complaint may be dismissed at any time on request of a complainant.
 The Title IX coordinator must first assess the request in accordance with this policy at Request Not to Investigate, above.

 A complaint may also be dismissed if specific circumstances prevent the College District from gathering evidence sufficient to reach a determination as to the complaint or allegations.

 Notice of Dismissal

-Upon dismissal of a complaint, the Title IX coordinator or the chair of the student affairs committee or designee shall provide the parties written notice of the dismissal.
+Upon dismissal of a complaint, the Title IX coordinator or designee shall provide the parties written notice of the dismissal.

 To the greatest extent possible, consistent with law, the College District shall respect the privacy of the complainant or the respondent or a person who makes a report or serves as a witness.
 Limited disclosures may be necessary to carry out the purposes of this policy and associated regulations and to comply with applicable law.